kelseyq/fpintrotalk/README.md

-slides for intro to functional programming talk
+test slides for intro to functional programming talk